 Human Resources: Human resource implications arising from this report will be consulted on as part of established staff partnership and trade union arrangements.
 The alterations to the management arrangements seek to ensure integration of local services and opportunities to further develop multi-disciplinary working at a partnership level.
 Legal: The review of the Integration Scheme is in compliance with the Public Bodies (Joint Working) (Scotland) Act 2014 and associated Regulations and Guidance.
 Equality: A core purpose of the Integration of Health and Social Care is to mitigate the impact of inequalities for individuals and communities.
 The proposals within the report seeks to align financial resourcing of Lead Partnership services with the recognised national benchmark of NRAC that includes consideration of proportionality in relation to deprivation and need and provide opportunities to develop local services in line with Strategic Planning.
-Children and Young People N/A Environmental & Sustainability: N/A Key Priorities: This report supports the Locality Outcomes Improvement Plan priorities of a Healthier North Ayrshire and a Safe and Secure North Ayrshire.
+Children and Young People N/A Environmental & Sustainability: N/A Key Priorities: ADD KEY PRIORITIES.
 Risk Implications: There is a risk that the arrangements within the current Integration Scheme to address the issues outlined in the review do not deliver improvements in outcomes for communities in North Ayrshire.
 Progress will be monitored and reported to IJB, Council and NHS Board.
 Community Benefits: N/A